-For quizzes and exams, you are required to use the Respondus Lockdown Browser, which includes video monitoring.
+- For quizzes and exams, you may be required to use the Respondus Lockdown Browser, which includes video monitoring.
 If your laptop does not have a built-in webcam, you will need to invest in or borrow one to use with your university-mandated laptop computer.
 (Wikipedia has a useful entry on webcams.)

 - Lockdown Browser

-- You are required to use the Respondus Lockdown Browser for quizzes and exams.
+- You may be required to use the Respondus Lockdown Browser for quizzes and exams.
 You will download and install this on your laptop from within D2L.
 Please complete this process by taking the Sample Quiz during the first week of class.

 - Web Browser: Firefox or Chrome or Safari